t3docs/docker-render-documentation/Documentation/Glossary.rst

 .. glossary::

+   Docker
+      "Docker provides a way to run applications securely isolated in a container, packaged with all its dependencies and libraries."

+      Installation: Get Docker from https://docs.docker.com/install/

    dockrun
       Docker commands can be very long and complicated.
 To make things easier we sometimes use helper scripts like "t3rd" (T3 render documentation.